moradahmadnasab/Homotopic-Deviation-Theory-for-Matrices/README.md

 The theory opens several directions for further exploration:
 - Application of HD-based analysis to large-scale numerical linear algebra.
 - Extension of HD concepts to other iterative methods and nonlinear eigenvalue problems.
 - Use of **visual homotopic portraits** as diagnostic tools in numerical stability studies.
+- Apply HD to practical engineering problems, including examples from acoustics and civil engineering.

 ---